MileHacker Logo

 • Only eating "meals" instead of embracing tapas culture.

-• Neglecting to learn basic Spanish phrases.
+• Neglecting to learn some simple Spanish phrases.

 Local Customs to Embrace